fzakaria/fzakaria.com/_posts/2024-07-12-nix-secrets-for-dummies.md

 age's popularity is all centered around it's minimalism and ease-of-use.

-You encrypt files in _age_ with "recipients" (public-keys) and decrypt them with "identifies" (private-keys).
+You encrypt files in _age_ with "recipients" (public-keys) and decrypt them with "identities" (private-keys).

 ❗You can encrypt a file for multiple recipients but **any single one** can decrypt the file.
 This will prove to be useful for _agenix_.